open/close all folders

 - Brainless Beauty: He can woo any human woman, regardless of her age, with his beauty, but he's also dumb as a post.
 It was even stated in the manga that looks is all he has going for him.

 - Chick Magnet: Rei breaks up loving couples just by walking past them, and causes squees whenever anything of the female gender sees him.
 His being dumb as a plank and loving only food does nothing to dissuade the girls.

 - The Ditz: He doesn't seem to have a brain in his head as he is so clueless.

 - Flat Character: He has not a personality.

-- Hopeless Suitor: Lum can't stand Rei, but he still persues her heart which is quite a pathetic display to see.
+- Hopeless Suitor: Lum can't stand Rei, but he still pursues her, which is honestly kind of pathetic to watch.

 - Human Alien: Unless he transforms.

 - Language Barrier: Rei doesn't speak much.
-Whenever he does speak, he is only capable of uttering one word at a time.
-This is mostly because Rei doesn't know how to speak Japanese.
-But also because he's just so incredibly, unbelievably stupid.
+Whenever he does, he is only capable of uttering one word at a time.
+This is mostly because Rei doesn't know how to speak Japanese, but also because he's just so incredibly unbelievably stupid.

 - Meaningful Name: Rei means "zero".
 This is a good approximation of his IQ.

 - The Quiet One: Not very talkative because he doesn't know how to speak Japanese.

 - Through His Stomach: He reveres anyone who brings him food... or whatever can even be considered food.
 He, after, date Ran pretty much only because she keeps feeding him and Rei just learns through conditioning that Ran=food.
 It's been compared to keeping a pet.